Could your profile picture be hurting your career?

 - Research shows that when looking at photos of people, we form lasting first-impressions within one-tenth of a second.
 Think of the first impression your karaoke snapshot makes (by the way, research also shows 47% of employers are "turned-off" by alcohol consumption in photos).

-- According to CareerBuilder, 70% of hiring managers and recruiters are using social media accounts to screen job applicants.
+- According to CareerBuilder, 70% of hiring managers are using social media accounts to screen job applicants.
 Using this knowledge, figure out how you want to appear to current/potential employers or customers.

 - Employers are beginning to monitor employee's social media accounts.
 You become a representation of your employer, even if it's a personal account.